cdw9/issue-import/README.md

 The issues will need to be attached to a GitHub Project.
 You will need to set up the Project prior to importing.

 * Set a workflow on the Project so Issues from your repo will be automatically added
 * Make sure all necessary fields are available (Estimated Remaining, Time Spent, etc).
-This should be the case if you created the Project from the SFUP Template
+This should be the case if you created the Project from the SFUP Template.
+These field names are used in fields.py
+* Default values can be set in fields.py

 ## 3. Run the import